Office Address

 • Other people who have the MAS approval

-When it comes to joint accounts, below is the criteria to qualify as an accredited investor.
+When it comes to joint account accredited investor Singapore status, the following criteria apply to qualify under MAS regulations.

 • At least one of its holders needs to be an accredited investor and above or opt-in for this status.